siberianfox/tinygwiki/Road-to-1.0.md

 This page records the items and progress needed to get TinyG to 1.0 status.
 It is divided into two firmware sections: major items and cleanup / validation / bug fixes.
 There is also a section for things that need to happen on the GUI side.
 Some of these items may become github Issues, but I thought it would be easier to track it all in one place.
 This page will be periodically updated as progress is made or new items are identified.

 ##Major Items
-* [1] Merge Otherlab ESC spindle controller code and define final settings
+* [1] Merge Otherlab ESC spindle controller code and define final settings - Done.
+Needs testing.
+Probably need to tie this to the S codes.

 * [2] Add boot loader.
 This also may require host-side code to be written as AVRdude may be too flakey for 1.0 status.